Azure/terraform-azurerm-avm-res-search-searchservice/examples/default/README.md

   version = "~> 0.3"
 }

+# This allows us to randomize the region for the resource group.
+resource "random_integer" "region_index" {
+  max = length(module.regions.regions) - 1
+  min = 0
+}
+## End of section to provide a random Azure region for the resource group

 # This ensures we have unique CAF compliant names for our resources.
 module "naming" {
   source  = "Azure/naming/azurerm"